 "I wanted to capture the unique place that is the UP and the spirit of the season of winter," says 2016 master of forestry graduate Alexandra Perrier.
 Her mural was funded through the School's Earn and Learn program, available to all students.
 Alexandra shifted gears from an illustration career to one that's outdoors and in nature.

 Donald W. Carmody Wildlife Art Exhibit

 The exhibit is made possible by the generosity of the William '61 and Erlene Carmody family, named in honor of William's father, Donald W. Carmody, a 1935 Michigan Tech mechanical engineering graduate.
 More family connections—William's son, Donald E. Carmody, is a 1991 Michigan Tech graduate, who like his father earned a chemical engineering degree.

 William was inspired to bring the collection to Michigan Tech because it includes the work of Upper Peninsula artist Dietmar Krumrey.
 What better place than here to showcase Michigan landscapes and wildlife?

 "Several famous artists were also accomplished scientists or had a strong mutual appreciation for both fields.
 While forestry school involved a lot of science, I found myself whipping out my art skills way more than I expected."

 Make a Gift

-Make a Gift—Appreciating wildlife art often goes hand in hand with a desire to learn more about our natural resources.
-To make a gift to encourage our students in their education or to enhance the art collection, please contact Chris Hohnholt at (906) 487-2417 or email@example.com.
+Wildlife art pairs naturally with natural resources learning.
+To make a gift to encourage our students, or to enhance the art collection, please contact Jim Desrochers at 906-487-3461 or email@example.com.